gold mines in india

 • Place in the Broader Mining Sector:

 • The mining sector, including gold mining, contributes to approximately 2.5% of India’s GDP.
-Although gold mining makes up a small portion of the overall mining industry, its cultural and economic significance elevates its importance.
+Although gold mining makes up a small portion of the mining industry, its cultural and economic significance elevates its importance.

 3. Challenges in Gold Mining: